dspataru/diabetes-prediction/README.md

         - For some ("PERSDOC3", "DIABETE4", "PREDIAB2") the value was 3
         - For some ("CHECKUP1", "PDIABTS1", "EYEEXAM1","DIABEYE1", "DIABEDU1") the value was 8
         - For others ("CHKHEMO3", "PHYSHLTH", "MENTHLTH", "SLEPTIM1", "PRIMINSR") the value was 88

+**4: Saving the modified datframe as .csv, keeping the index column.** This index column is renamed as `ID` column.
+This entire data has to be divided into two dataframes:
+    - Dataframe 1: Containing the general information <br>
+Will be used to categorize if the person has diabetes or not.
+Columns specific to Diabetes are dropped new dataframe "gen_info_df"
+    - Dataframe 2: Specific to Diabetic patients <br>
+Will be used to categorize the type of diabetes (type 1 or type 2)

+**These two dataframes can later be joined on the "ID Column"** -- This was done for the stacked machine learning model '
+**5: Splitting the data into two dataframes:**